Robyer/Gamework/README.md

   - *getGameNotification()*
   - *onGameStart()*
   - *onEvent()*
-5. Don't forgot to add your service into *AndroidManifest.xml*
+5. Don't forget to add definition of your service into *AndroidManifest.xml*
-6. Now you can start game by startService(intent) with Extra String name "filename" with filename of scenario from asets
+6. Now you can start game by *startService(intent)* with Extra String name "filename", whose value represents filename of scenario in your *assets* folder

 -
 **Example of start game service:**